Splash pad: Drainage

 The area beneath a spray pool typically has drain openings so that the water it produces will not flood the surrounding landscape.
 In some instances, the water collected in these drains is recycled back into the spray mechanism, thereby conserving water.
 Alternatively, the water emanating from the spray nozzles may be continually drawn from a fresh water supply.

 Special features

 Hydraulophones

 Hydraulophones are the world's first musical instrument that makes music from vibrations in water.
 By pressing on jets of water laid out to a musical scale, hydraulophones make a unique sound.
 Hydraulophones have been installed in water parks, museums, and science centres around the world, including the Legoland California Resort, Chicago Children's Museum, and the Ontario Science Centre in Toronto.

 Heating

-The splash fountain at Dundas Square in Toronto, Ontario, the water is heated by solar energy captured by the special dark-colored granite slabs.
+At the splash fountain at Dundas Square in Toronto, Ontario, the water is heated by solar energy captured by special dark-colored granite slabs.

+Safety

+Inadequately treated, recirculated spray pool systems present a health hazard.
+In certain jurisdictions, splash pads may not be subject to public swimming pool water quality requirements because they do not contain standing water.
+People wearing regular clothing and street shoes, pets and young children may introduce pathogens into the spray pool when they cool off in it.

+Outbreaks of cryptosporidiosis associated with water parks have occurred in Florida in 1999, in New York in 2005 and in Idaho in 2007.

+Since 2021 there have been 3 child deaths from primary amoebic meningoencephalitis (PAM) caused by the amoeba Naegleria fowleri contracted from exposure to inadequately disinfected water in splash pads, two in Texas and one in Arkansas.

 Examples

 Placement and management of spray pools varies according to the municipality in which they are located.
 For example: